 Now flash forward to June of 2015.
 Gay marriage advocates win in the Supreme Court.
 Gay marriage equality is the law of the land.

-Now before you blow up at me, this is not a critique of Hillary Clinton (for whom I voted, donated, and knocked door-to-door, so chill).
+I want to note here that this is not a critique of Obama or Hillary Clinton (both of whom I voted for and donated to, and the latter of whom I canvassed for).
 Rather, this is my attempt to explain a phenomenon that, for my entire life—even before I was old enough to vote—has driven me skull-fuckingly, soul-numbingly, back-breakingly BATSHIT INSANE about the Democratic party:

 The elephant issue — namely, ignoring the one that’s in the room.